liementer/CaLio/README.md

 ## Privacy

+**Your data never leaves your device.**

-All data is stored locally on your device.
-No data is transmitted to external servers.
-See [PRIVACY.md](PRIVACY.md) for details.
+- All data is stored locally using Android SharedPreferences
+- No servers, no cloud sync, no data collection
+- No analytics, no tracking, no third-party services
+- Complete privacy - we can't access your data even if we wanted to
+- Uninstall the app = all data is permanently deleted

+See [PRIVACY.md](PRIVACY.md) for full privacy policy.

 ## License